 What has inspired you to create it?
 How was it born?

 The inspiration was the landscape in different seasons and a need for something based on chocolate.

 Does it require any special technique?

-It requires attention to observing nature – it changes with seasons so it requires each time you are creating it the understanding of which plant, flower, herb is in the right moment to play its role in this nature oriented dessert.
+It requires attention to observing nature – it changes with seasons so it requires each time you are creating it the understanding of which plant, flower, or herb is in the right moment to play its role in this nature-oriented dessert.
 Today it is snowing in Kobarid.
-My idea of picking wild winter plants to complete the dessert is taken away with unexpected cold.
+My idea of picking wild winter plants to complete the dessert is taken away by the unexpected cold.
 My focus will change and I will probably be working on roots.
 This is the beauty of creating.
 Follow nature and its rules.

 What was the special challenge with it?

 To create a dessert which will satisfy even myself who is not so fond of desserts.